konsumer/node-protoc-plugin/README.md

 ### extensions

-I am currently including `google/api/annotations` proto file, so gRPC-annotions will work oout of the box (for example see `proto/helloworld.proto`) For any other extensions, you will need to generate the `google-protobuf` representation, and require it before parsing.
+I am currently including `google/api/annotations` proto file, so gRPC-annotions will work out of the box (for example see `proto/helloworld.proto`) For any other extensions, you will need to generate the `google-protobuf` representation, and require it before parsing.
 You can easily generate them with a command like this:

 ```sh
 protoc --js_out=import_style=commonjs,binary:YOURDIR/ -I PROTODIR/ PROTODIR/YOURFILE.proto